mjhm/cukelib/UNIVERSE.md

 The `lib/util/universe.js` code is essentially independent of the Cucumber API.
 It enables the creation of namespaces within a universe that is merged into the Cucumber World object in every scenario.
 It is most useful for step libraries (such as Cucumber API) to isolate persistent library values.
 The cool thing is that it uses the same `get/set` interface functions anywhere in a definition file, and it automatically switches its context depending on whether it is being called from setup code or within a step.

-To use it, you just need to initialize it with `universe.initializeUniverse.call(this)` within any step or hook wrapper function.
+To use it, you just need to initialize it with `universe.initialize.call(this)` within any step or hook wrapper function.
 This sets up the mechanics of copying the universe values to corresponding values in each scenario's world.

 The two main functions of the universe library are `get` and `set`.
 These wrap the Lodash [`_.get`](https://lodash.com/docs/#get) and [`_.set`](https://lodash.com/docs/#set) and use the same key/value semantics.